swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 YellowCube does NOT support order splitting, it is either processed in full or not.

-WooCommerce does NOT support multiple storages or a UI for order splitting.
+WooCommerce does NOT support multiple stores or a UI for order splitting.

 Limitation: As a result, orders reach the completed state even if some of their products are not registered / shipped by YellowCube.